SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ----------------------

-Functions are declared using ``func`` and called with a parenthesized list of arguments.
+Functions are declared using ``func`` and are called with a parenthesized list of arguments.
 Argument names are part of the function signature;
 you can specify each parameter by name when calling the function.